ibm-cloud-architecture/refarch-integration/docs/service-mesh/readme.md

 * visibility on how traffic is flowing between microservice, how routing is done between microservice based on requests contained or the origination point or the end point
 * how to support resiliency by handling failure in a graceful manner
 * how to ensure security with identity assertion
 * how to enforce security policy
-These are requirement for service mesh.
+These are requirements for service mesh.

+Service mesh architecture defines a data and control planes:
+* Control plane: supports policy and configuration for services in the mesh, and provides aggregation for telemetry.
+It has API and CLI to centralize control to the services deployed.
+In Kubernetes control planes are deployed in a system namespace.
+* Data plane: handles the actual inspection, transiting, and routing of network traffic.
+It is responsible for health checking, load balancing, authentication, authorization, inbound (ingress) and outbound (egress) cluster network traffic.

+Applications / microservices are unaware of data plane.

 ## Context
 Traditional modern architecture involves having different components exposing reusable APIs, addressing different channels (mobile, single page application, traditional server pages or B2B apps), consuming APIs (mobile APIs, back end for front end, shared common apis like authentication, authorization,...) and backend services addressing reusable business services: